menu

 seventh century

 At Classical Music Daily our definition of seventh century music is 'music that was created between 1 January 601 and 31 December 700 AD'.
-This period is a very long time ago, and there's very little information from this time.
+This is a very long time ago, and there's very little information from this period.
+There may also be information about music created about events which took place during this time, such as the Battle of Badr, or music setting texts from this period.

 A selection of articles about seventh century